ishubham21/summarizer-cli-tool/README.md

 ## About this CLI tool

-Imagine of a situation where you have tons and tons of text to read and a very small time frame given.
+Imagine a situation where you have tons and tons of text to read and a very small time frame given.
 What you'd expect for?
 Probably for someone who can help you with summarizing the text?

-Well, here's a tool for you. **Summarizer CLI-Tool** is an interative command-line tool which takes a file containing exhaustive text and prints a summarized result containing the basic crux of the original text in a new file of the desired name using text-analysis and Natural Language Processing (NLP).
+Well, here's a tool for you. **Summarizer CLI-Tool** is an interactive command-line tool which takes a file containing exhaustive text and prints a summarized result containing the basic crux of the original text in a new file of the desired name using text-analysis and Natural Language Processing (NLP).

 ## Installation

-* Check if node is installed in your system
+* Check if the node is installed in your system
 ```
 node --version
 ```